Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <figure>
 <img src="https://i.imgur.com/5bFZs0t.jpeg" class="center">
-<figcaption> Michigan's congressional districts, drawn by an indepedent commission, tend to be more proportional to the states overall election results. </figcaption>
+<figcaption> <em> Michigan's congressional districts, drawn by an indepedent commission, tend to be more proportional to the states overall election results. </em> </figcaption>
 </figure>

 <p7> Considering all the criteria and requirements for redistricting, one quickly finds that that it is impossible to create a map incorporating all the criteria.
 Some of these criteria, such as competitiveness and safe districts, outright contradict one another.
 Typically, whatever entity draws the congressional districts will focus on a few of these criteria during the mapmaking process.  </p7> <br>